 To help you correctly configure your SIP URI, the following example is for a connection using TGRP.
 This example shows all the currently required host entries that are used to distribute calls between each of the BYOC SIP Proxies.
 It also shows the FQDN host name of each proxy that is used to pass the subject name validation of the X.509 certificate.
 The protocol is provided to ensure that the remote endpoint initiates a secure connection.

-When you select TLS as the trunk transport protocol for BYOC Premises, you establish secure trunks directly between the customer endpoint and the Genesys Cloud Edge.
+When you select TLS as the trunk transport protocol for BYOC Premises, you establish secure trunks using TLS over TCP directly between the customer endpoint and the Genesys Cloud Edge.
 An organization-specific certificate authority issues a server certificate that signs each Genesys Cloud Edge TLS endpoint.
 Your organization root certificate authority is the valid certificate managing the SIP service.

 You can obtain the public key certificate for your organization from within Genesys Cloud.
 For more information, see Configure certificate authorities.